Monday, October 11, 2010

 Sundance, Grand Jury Prize (Dramatic): Winter’s Bone

-Toronto, Audience Award: The King’s Speech (Tom Hooper)
+Toronto, Audience Award: The King’s Speech

-Skandies, Best Film: TBD
+Skandies, Best Film: Dogtooth (Yorgos Lanthimos)

-Muriel Awards, Best Feature Film: TBD
+Muriel Awards, Best Feature Film: The Social Network

 Saturday, July 3, 2010